suppKimKr/enhanced-pdf-parser/README.md

 - Express: Web server framework
 - AWS SDK: For S3 and Bedrock integration
-- pdf-poppler: For PDF to image conversion
+- pdf-to-png-converter: For PDF to image conversion
 - canvas: For image processing
 - sharp: For image manipulation
 - MongoDB and Mongoose: For NoSQL database integration